DrewRoss5/ConchShell/README.md

 A Linux shell written in C, written as a hobbyist project

 # Roadmap/ToDo:
-- Make commands ensure that all provided flags are valid
-  - Currently, invalid flags are silently ignored
 - Allow running external executables
 - Add a config file
 - Add support for aliases